Back to list

 In two breaths, the surah topples two idols: the idol of victory as absolute proof, and the idol of defeat as a definitive tomb.

-Ar-Rum teaches that the visible result is often a photograph, not a history.
+Ar-Rūm teaches that the visible result is often a photograph, not a history.
 And a photograph does not deserve to be worshipped.

-The Diagnosis: The Hypnosis of the Visible
+The hypnosis of the visible

 Having overturned the logic “defeat equals ending,” the surah describes a human type: